mjchamplin/Personal-Website/src/about.md

 <em>I'm glad you're here!</em> Here's a bit more about me:
 </p>
 <p class="p-med">
-Progressive, design-minded, restless, sometimes activist, photographer, former filmmaker, writer, zine-maker, general creative-type.
+Progressive, <a href="https://www.youtube.com/watch?v=W8ni20hkOE0">design-minded</a>, restless, sometimes activist, <a href="https://photo.mjchamplin.com">photographer</a>, former filmmaker, <a href="/storytelling">writer</a>, zine-maker, general creative-type.
 Wanderlusty, breakfast food aficionado, a collector of many small things, of words, of experiences.
 A lover of friendship, of food, of here and there and of the journey between here and there.
 </p>
 <p class="p-med">
 From UX design and art direction to film photography and publishing editorial articles, I'm always exploring new creative endeavors and projects.